This website uses cookies

 “I would like to thank the Norwegian Air Ambulance for its continued trust in our helicopters to support their essential, life-saving missions,” says Thomas Hein, head of Europe region at Airbus Helicopters.
 “We're proud that it is further expanding its fleet of five-bladed H145s.”

-Today, Norwegian Air Ambulance operates all 13 HEMS bases in Norway using a 100 per cent Helionix-equipped fleet of H135s and H145s.
-The organisation's mother company, the Norwegian Air Ambulance Foundation, was the first operator in the world to take delivery of a five-bladed H145 in 2020.
+Today, Norwegian Air Ambulance operates all 13 HEMS bases in Norway using an entirely Helionix-equipped fleet of H135s and H145s.
+The organisation’s parent company, the Norwegian Air Ambulance Foundation, was the first operator in the world to take delivery of a five-bladed H145 in 2020.

-The new version of Airbus' H145 light twin-engine helicopter adds a new, innovative five-bladed rotor to the multi-mission aircraft, increasing the useful load of the helicopter by 150kg.
-The simplicity of the new bearingless main rotor design also eases maintenance operations, further improving the benchmark serviceability and reliability of the H145, while improving ride comfort for both passengers and crew.
+The new version H145 light twin-engine helicopter adds an innovative five-bladed rotor to the multi-mission aircraft, increasing the useful load by 150 kg.
+The simplicity of the bearingless main rotor design also eases maintenance operations, further improving the benchmark serviceability and reliability of the H145, while improving ride comfort for passengers and crew.

 In total, there are more than 1,600 H145 family helicopters in service, logging a total of more than seven million flight hours.
-Powered by two Safran Arriel 2E engines, the H145 is equipped with full authority digital engine control (FADEC) and the Helionix digital avionics suite.
+Powered by two Safran Arriel 2E engines, the H145 is equipped with FADEC and the Helionix digital avionics suite.
 It includes a high performance four-axis autopilot, increasing safety and reducing pilot workload.
 Its particularly low acoustic footprint makes the H145 particularly quiet, while its CO2 emissions are considerably low.

 Other News